 I like the blue color of my Front Range harness.
 The advantage of being a (mostly) black dog, is that black goes with everything.
 I’m pretty into blue stuff, the green and purple also look very nice.

-How durable is the Ruffwear Front Range Harness?
+How durable is the Front Range harness?

-Available for purchase at the stores below:
+Additionally, this Ruffwear harness is available for purchase at the stores below:

-10 new from $39.95
+1 new from $49.95

 out of stock

 Do you have much of a readership in the UK?
 Lots of good dog gear including the front range harness at mountaindog.uk

 Yes we do – we are originally from the uk! 🙂